codeallergy/glue/README.md

 ### glue.OrderedBean

-For each bean that implements OrderedBean interface, Gluten Framework invokes method BeanOrder() to determining position of the bean inside collection at the time of injection to another bean or in case of runtime lookup request.
+For each bean that implements OrderedBean interface, Glue Framework invokes method BeanOrder() to determining position of the bean inside collection at the time of injection to another bean or in case of runtime lookup request.

 Example:
 ```